RealMind: Advancing Visual Decoding and Language Interaction via EEG Signals: Introduction

-Recently, research on utilizing large multi-modal models for visual captioning from EEG data remains limited\cite{palazzo2020decoding,du2023decoding,yang2024neurobind}.
-This is primarily due to the complex nature of neural data, which is characterized by high dimensionality and inherent noise, making it challenging to develop effective EEG representations for decoding visual information—let alone generating captions based on visual input.
-However, in the field of fMRI-based visual decoding, several pioneering studies have successfully integrated advanced multi-modal models to decode information from fMRI and reconstruct corresponding images and textual descriptions \cite{shen2024neuro, ferrante2023brain}.
-For instance, \textit{BrainCaption} \cite{ferrante2023brain} combines fMRI with large language model and latent diffusion model to reconstruct images and descriptive caption from brain activity.
-Similarly, \textit{BrainCLIP} \cite{liu2023brainclip} employed contrastive learning techniques to align fMRI signals with both image and text features, enabling efficient cross-modal decoding.
-Furthermore, \textit{UMBRAE} \cite{xia2024umbrae} utilizes a universal brain encoder for multi-modal alignment and implements cross-subject training strategies to address inter-subject variability.
-These fMRI-based studies serve as inspiration for applying multi-modal models and alignment techniques to the field of EEG decoding.
+Recent studies have demonstrated the efficacy of vision-language models in achieving visual decoding from functional magnetic resonance imaging (fMRI) data \cite{scotti2024reconstructing, scotti2024mindeye2, fang2024alleviating, zhou2024clip}.
+Leveraging multi-modal models for visual decoding from electroencephalography (EEG) signals promises to push the boundaries of current methodologies, offering enhanced accessibility and scalability for real-world applications.
+Building on pioneering fMRI-based approaches, several works have successfully integrated advanced multi-modal architectures to reconstruct both visual stimuli and corresponding textual descriptions from brain activity \cite{shen2024neuro, ferrante2023brain}.
+For instance, \textit{BrainCaption} \cite{ferrante2023brain} combines fMRI data with large language models (LLMs) and latent diffusion models (LDMs) to reconstruct images and their descriptive captions from brain activity.
+Similarly, \textit{BrainCLIP} \cite{liu2023brainclip} leverages contrastive learning to align fMRI data with both image and text embeddings, facilitating efficient cross-modal decoding.
+Additionally, \textit{UMBRAE} \cite{xia2024umbrae} introduces a universal brain encoder for multi-modal alignment, and implements cross-subject training strategies to mitigate inter-subject variability.
+While these approaches highlight the potential of large multi-modal models, their application to EEG-based visual decoding remains underexplored.

+Contrastive learning and generative models have greatly advanced EEG-based visual decoding in both decoding tasks (e.g., image classification and retrieval) and generative tasks (e.g., image reconstruction).
+By combining pre-trained visual models, existing EEG decoding models can learn highly-refined feature embeddings in limited data \cite{song2023decoding,li2024visual}.
+Using these embedded EEG features, generative models such as diffusion models can reconstruct the image one is seeing \cite{li2024visual,zhang2024cognitioncapturer}.
+However, research on utilizing large multi-modal models for visual captioning from EEG data remains limited \cite{palazzo2020decoding,du2023decoding,yang2024neurobind}.
+This is primarily due to the complexity of neural data, which is characterized by high dimensionality and substantial noise, making it challenging to develop effective EEG representations for decoding visual information—let alone generating captions merely based on EEG input.